deyran/front-end-issues/TypeScript/03-Tuples.md

 # TypeScript

-Tuplas are a data type that allow you to store a set of values of different types.
+Tuples are a data type that allow you to store a set of values of different types.
 They are similar to arrays but have some important differences, like:

 1. Fixed number of elements
 2. Each element can havea different type